 By Devika Krishna Kumar

-China's manufacturing sector contracted at the fastest pace since 2012 in January, adding to worries about demand from the world's second-biggest economy at a time when the market is already weighed down by a large supply overhang.
+Chinese manufacturing contracted in January at the fastest pace since 2012, adding to worries about energy demand from the world's largest energy consumer.

 "As long as we keep in this scenario where China is the only real consumer to pick up the pace, we're going to see moves lower every time China has an issue with their economy."

-A mild winter has also dented demand for oil and latest weather forecasts calling for warm weather through mid-February sent U.S. New York Harbor heating oil (hoc1) futures down 5 percent.
+A mild U.S. winter has also dented demand for oil.
+Forecasts for warm temperatures through mid-February sent U.S. New York Harbor heating oil (HOc1) futures down as much as 5 percent.

-A senior OPEC source told a Saudi Arabian newspaper on Monday it was too early to talk about an emergency meeting of the Organization of the Petroleum Exporting Countries.
+A senior OPEC source told a Saudi Arabian newspaper it was too early to talk about an emergency meeting of the Organization of the Petroleum Exporting Countries.

-(Additional reporting by Karolin Schaps in London and Henning Gloystein in Singapore; Editing by Marguerita Choy)
+(Additional reporting by Karolin Schaps in London and Henning Gloystein in Singapore; Editing by Marguerita Choy and Lisa Shumaker)